Daniel0Widing/DOXExtras/README.md

 <details><summary>------- Info ---------</summary>

 Used to craft all items from DOX Extras.
 Engram can be unlocked at level 100.

-Can be crafted in the Smithy, Fabricator, or Tek Replicator.
 ```
 cheat giveitem "Blueprint'/Game/Mods/DOXExtras/Structures/DOXExtrasWorkbench/PrimalItemStructure_DOXExtrasWorkbench.PrimalItemStructure_DOXExtrasWorkbench'" 1 0 false
 ```